Skip to main content

 Our eye and vision research helps us see into the future

-We are home to one of the leading vision science programs in the world, with more than a dozen research labs and sought-after faculty who are writing the textbooks other schools teach.
+We are home to one of the leading vision science programs in the world, with more than a dozen research labs and sought-after faculty who write the textbooks other schools teach.

-Our researchers are leaders in the areas of cornea disorders, retinal disease, traumatic brain injury, pediatric vision, and more.
+Our researchers are leaders in optical corrections and treatments, cornea disorders, retinal disease, traumatic brain injury, pediatric vision, and more.
 Their work results not only in a high reputation for the school, but in better educated students and quality patient care.

 Explore our research areas